Los Angeles Rams vs. Cincinnati Bengals NFL Super Bowl Odds, Plays and Insights for February 13, 2022

 Home and road insights

-- At home, the Bengals have one win ATS (1-1) as 4.5-point underdogs or greater.
+- The Bengals have one win ATS (1-1) as 4.5-point underdogs or greater at home.

-- In six of nine home games this season, Cincinnati has hit the over.
+- In six of nine games at home this season, Cincinnati has hit the over.

-- This year away from home, Los Angeles is 5-5 against the spread and 7-2 overall.
+- This season in away games, Los Angeles is 5-5 against the spread and 7-2 overall.

-- In nine road games this season, Los Angeles has gone over the total six times.
+- This season, in six of nine road games Los Angeles has gone over the total.

 Powered by Data Skrive.